This week we get an update on the Orchid Observers project, from Project Officer Kath Castillo.

 Find out about why the Orchid Observers research is so important by watching our film here.

-Filming for Orchid Observers at Warburg Nature Reserve in Oxfordshire
+Filming for Orchid Observers in Oxfordshire

 Kath is a biologist and botanist working as the Orchid Observers project officer and along with the Zooniverse web team developed the Orchid Observers website.
 She now tries to get out into the field whenever she can to find and photograph wild orchids!